Couples and Marriage Therapy

 ● Being comfortable in our roles.
 Boyfriend, wife, mother, partner, family man, intentionally-childless … We pick and choose from a lot of hats in good relationships, and couples counselling can help us name and own our roles with a new sense of integrity and joy.

 ● More fun.
 Life is less heavy heavy when the conflict and doubt and fear slides away.
 Lightness and laughter tend to go together.

 ● Better sex.
 Being securely connected to your partner, and knowing it’s because they see you exactly as you are is hot.
 Enjoy.

-At Nightingale, we’re proud to have worked with many diverse clients, all of whom have helped us grow and develop our practice of couples counselling and marriage therapy.
 We warmly welcome romantic partnerships of all sorts to come and experience the Nightingale difference, regardless of what brings you in today, or what you might hope to achieve.